The Season Rises: Christmas and New Year’s traditions

 1. A Road Bike (for seniors)

-As a result of which a lot of elders develops the love of riding.
+As a result, a lot of elders develop a love of riding.
 Riding bicycles for daily rides and exercise as well.
-But at the same time, it has to be considered that their rides to not take a lot of toll on their ability and it is comfortable at the same time.
+But at the same time, it has to be considered that their rides do not take a lot of toll on their ability and it is comfortable at the same time.
 Gifting your dad a road bike to a perfect option.
-These bikes are light weight and comfortable for smaller rides across the neighborhood.
+These bikes are lightweight and comfortable for smaller rides across the neighborhood.

 • A health rate and fitness wristband

-With hospital costs sky rocketing and without the safety net of a full-time professional care, this wearable can not only keep your dad safe but healthy also.
-Seniors are very pro-active with their health and loves wearing a fitness band that will give him all his health status at easy reach.
+With hospital costs skyrocketing and without the safety net of full-time professional care, this wearable can not only keep your dad safe but healthy also.
+Seniors are very proactive with their health and love wearing a fitness band that will give them all their health status at easy reach.
 It will help him keep track of his fitness level and inspire him to improve further.
-The heart monitor tracks heart rate, the cardio monitor shows his heart conditions and provides suggestions and some even are equipped with BP monitor to read the blood pressure levels without any effort.
+The heart monitor tracks heart rate, the cardio monitor shows his heart conditions and provides suggestions, and some even are equipped with BP monitors to read the blood pressure levels without any effort.

 • A phone especially made for him

-Your father may not be a gadget freak but needs a phone that easy for him to use and stay in touch with his loved ones.
-Get him a phone that is especially designed for seniors.
-These phones gave larger keys, backlit keypads and even voice prompts for dials and keypads.
-Raised buttons and generally white backgrounds makes it easier for him to see and dial, read text and send messages whenever required.
+Your father may not be a gadget freak but needs a phone that is easy for him to use and stay in touch with his loved ones.
+Get him a phone that is specially designed for seniors.
+These phones gave larger keys, backlit keypads, and even voice prompts for dials and keypads.
+Raised buttons and generally white backgrounds make it easier for him to see and dial, read text, and send messages whenever required.
 Some of them even are aided with fitness trackers that will make it easy for your dad to track his daily steps and health activities like climbing stairs and others.

 • A wireless RF Item Locator